xyproto/pstore/README.md

 		http.Error(w, "Permission denied!", http.StatusForbidden)
 	})

-	// Enable the permissiongres middleware
+	// Enable the permissionwrench middleware
 	n.Use(perm)

 	// Use mux for routing, this goes last